githubpartners/microsoft-learn/github/github-actions-ci/includes/2-github-actions-workflows-ci.md

 So far, we've described starting the workflow with GitHub events such as *push* or *pull-request*.
 We could also run a workflow on a schedule or on some event outside of GitHub.

-Sometimes, we want to run the workflow after something a human needs to do.
-For example, we might only want to run a workflow after a reviewer has approved the pull request.
-For this scenario, we can trigger on ```pull-request-review```.
+Sometimes, you may want to run a workflow after a person on your team does something.
+For example, you might only want to run a workflow after a reviewer has approved the pull request.
+For this scenario, you can trigger on ```pull-request-review```.

 Another action we could take is to add a label to the pull request.
 In this case, we use the [pullreminders/label-when-approved-action](https://github.com/pullreminders/label-when-approved-action?azure-portal=true) action.